robertpalazzini/FRONTSCRIPT_TOOLTIP/README.md

 # FrontScript Tooltip Helper

-This Chrome extension enhances the eFront embedded FrontReport coding window by displaying tooltips for FrontScript keywords, functions, procedures, and macros.
+This browser extension enhances the eFront embedded FrontReport coding window by displaying tooltips for FrontScript keywords, functions, procedures, and macros.
+Work on any chromium browser.

 ## 🔍 Features